-harassment, and/or retaliation.
+Lackawanna College will offer and implement appropriate and reasonable supportive measures to the parties upon notice of alleged discrimination, harassment, and/or retaliation.
 Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate and reasonably available.
-They are offered, without fee or charge to the Parties, to restore or preserve access to the College's education program or activity, including measures designed to protect the safety of all Parties and/or the College's educational environment and/or to deter discrimination, harassment, and/or retaliation.
-The Title IX Coordinator promptly makes supportive measures available to the Parties upon receiving Notice/Knowledge or a Complaint.
-At the time that supportive measures are offered if a Complaint has not been filed, the College will inform the Complainant, in writing, that they may file a Complaint with the College either at that time or in the future.
+They are offered, without fee or charge to the parties, to restore or preserve access to the College's education program or activity, including measures designed to protect the safety of all parties and/or the College's educational environment and/or to deter discrimination, harassment, and/or retaliation.

+The Title IX Coordinator promptly makes supportive measures available to the parties upon receiving notice/knowledge of a complaint.
+At the time that supportive measures are offered if a complaint has not been filed, the College will inform the Complainant, in writing, that they may file a complaint with the College either at that time or in the future.
 The Title IX Coordinator (or designee) will work with a party to ensure that their wishes are considered with respect to any planned and implemented supportive measures.

 Lackawanna College will maintain the confidentiality of the supportive measures, provided that confidentiality does not impair the College's ability to provide those supportive measures.
-Lackawanna College will act to ensure as minimal an academic/occupational impact on the Parties as possible.
+Lackawanna College will act to ensure as minimal an academic/occupational impact on the parties as possible.
 Lackawanna College will implement measures in a way that does not unreasonably burden any party.